bitmovin/bitmovin-player-ios-analytics-adobe/BitmovinAdobeAnalytics/README.md

 ## Usage
 ----------------
-The BitmovinAdobeAnalytics module provides information for each video uniquely.
-The module exposes following objects.
+The `BitmovinAdobeAnalytics` module provides information for each video uniquely.
+The module exposes the following objects:

 1. `AdobeMediaAnalytics`: This object is the entry point to be used by the application to start tracking Adobe Media Analytics.
 The following example shows how to setup the BitmovinAdobeAnalytics.